makrai/notes/wagner2203-transformer-speech-emo-valence.md

      large one yields better results (eg row 17 vs row 22 +3.0%), though the difference can be quite small (eg row 19 vs row 20 +.5% )
   4. Likewise, in that case HuBERT outperforms wav2vec 2.0
      (eg row 22 vs row 20: +2.1%)
-  5. When performing a fine-tuning of the transformer layers, a simple average pooling in combination with a linear classifier built over wav2vec 2.0 or HuBERT as proposed by Wang+ [23] seems sufficient and shows best performance in the ranking
+  5. When performing a fine-tuning of the transformer layers, a simple average pooling in combination with a linear classifier built over wav2vec 2.0 or HuBERT (Wang+ [23]) shows best performance in the ranking
     * hE, some of the more complex models [32] only report results without fint
       * eg the cross-representation encoder-decoder model proposed by Makiuchi+
 * dimensional emotion
   * the aforementioned studies have focused on emotional categories
   * several studies concentrate on dimensions
-* most comparable to ours is that of Srinivasan+ [16], who fine-tuned wav2vec 2.0 / HuBERT on arousal, dominance, and valence
+* most comparable to ours is that of Srinivasan+ [16],
+  * wav2vec 2.0 / HuBERT fine-tuned on arousal, dominance, and valence
-  * particularly good in predicting valence – a feat which has long escaped audio-based models
+  * particularly good in predicting valence
+    * a feature which has long escaped audio-based models
   * When additionally joining audio embeddings from the fine-tuned models and text representations obtained with a pre-trained BERT model, they got a concordance correlation coefficient (CCC) for valence of .683 on the MSP-Podcast corpus [34]
-  * they distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a CCC of .627 (a massive improvement compared to the previous SOTA performance of only .377 [35])
+  * they distill the multi-model system to an audio-only model using student-teacher transfer learning, while still reaching a CCC of .627
+    * massive improv compared to the previous SOTA performance of .377 [35]
   * Table 2, summarises their results for w2v2-b, hubert-b, w2v2-L, and
     hubert-L without cross-modal distillation
   * back up two of our earlier findings: the